Kilam023/Kilam023.github.io/README.md

 [Link](url) and ![Image](src)
 ```

-For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).
+**_IMPORTANT_** For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

 ### Jekyll Themes

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/Kilam023/Kilam023.github.io/settings).
+My Pages site will use the layout and styles from the Jekyll theme I have selected in my [repository settings](https://github.com/Kilam023/Kilam023.github.io/settings).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.

 ### Support or Contact

 Having trouble with Pages?
-Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.
+Check out the [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and I’ll help you sort it out.